dworschak/ftp/README.md

   # Family Tree Printer

   This is a code bundle for Family Tree Printer.
-The original project is available at https://www.figma.com/design/JclnaQHzVHl7FwYB2xD8Rx/Family-Tree-Printer.

   ## Running the code